atopoi/LingQuiz/README.md

 # LingQuiz

-A language learning quiz application that helps users test the knowledge of linguistics
+A language learning quiz application that helps users test their knowledge of linguistics

 ## Features